The best iPad for students

 The basic iPad got an interesting upgrade in this 2022 10th-gen model.
 A little larger than the 10.2-inch 2021 iPad, which is also still available.
 That 2021 remains the cheapest iPad, but we think the 2022 model offers enough of an upgrade to make it worth the higher price.
 It's still considerably less powerful than the iPads above, but we found that the A14 chip provided a noticeable speed boost in operation in comparison to the cheaper model.

 The improved rear camera is also welcome, and we found it coped well with media and even gaming.
-For students, this iPad is a great value choice since it's still cheaper than the iPad Air or iPad mini and it can easily cope with most day-to-day tasks - and there's still plenty of accessories and peripherals making it a versatile option (note that it supports the first-gen Apple Pencil rather than Apple Pencil 2 (see our Apple Pencil vs Apple Pencil 2 comparison to see the differences).
+For students, this iPad is a great value choice since it's still cheaper than the iPad Air or iPad mini and it can easily cope with most day-to-day tasks - and there are still plenty of accessories and peripherals making it a versatile option (note that it supports the first-gen Apple Pencil rather than Apple Pencil 2 (see our Apple Pencil vs Apple Pencil 2 comparison to see the differences).

 We liked the inclusion of True Tone support, which adjusts colour balance depending on the quality of light in the room, and we found battery life to be good.
 You can read more in our in-depth iPad 2022 review.